![]() |

 (The nail which sticks up gets hammered down)

-Japanese Kotowaza
+Traditional Japanese Kotowaza

 S W Erdnase